A Unified MDL-based Binning and Tensor Factorization Framework for PDF Estimation: Proposed Methodology

+where $\mathrm{SC}(\x \mid C)$ is the stochastic complexity (negative log NML), measuring how well the model fits the observed data.
+The second term, $\log\binom{E}{K-1}$, represents the model complexity penalty.
+It measures the description length needed to specify which $K-1$ cut points are chosen from the $E$ possible candidates.
+As detailed in~\cite{kontkanen2007mdl}, the $\mathrm{SC}$ is computed recursively, and the optimal cuts can be found by dynamic programming in $\mathcal{O}(E^2 \cdot K_{\text{max}})$ time, where $K_{\text{max}}$ is the maximum number of bins considered during optimization.

-To demonstrate the advantage of the MDL-based binning over the uniform histogram, we consider a toy example of a univariate Gaussian mixture of 5 components.
+To demonstrate the advantage of the MDL histogram, we consider a toy example of five-component univariate Gaussian mixture.
 In our experiment, samples are drawn from the mixture depicted in Fig.~\ref{fig:mdl_emp}.
-Fig.~\ref{fig:kld_mdl_pm} presents the Kullback–Leibler divergence (KLD) between the true and estimated densities, averaged over 50 independent trials.
-Despite using significantly fewer bins, the MDL-based histogram consistently achieves a lower KLD compared to its uniform counterparts.
-As the sample size increases, the performance of uniform histograms with 100 and 200 bins gradually converges to that of the MDL-optimal histogram.
-Interestingly, at a sample size of $10^4$, the MDL histogram with 19 bins significantly outperforms the uniform 20-bin histogram, despite the nearly identical bin count.
-This highlights that the placement of the bins is as important as the number of bins in capturing the underlying distribution.
+Fig.~\ref{fig:kld_mdl_pm} shows the mean Kullback–Leibler divergence (KLD) (over 50 trials) between the true and estimated densities.
+Despite using significantly fewer bins, the MDL histogram consistently achieves a lower KLD compared to its uniform counterparts.
+As the sample size grows, the performance of the 100 and 200-bin uniform histograms gradually converges to that of the MDL.
+Interestingly, at a sample size of $10^4$, the 19-bin MDL histogram significantly outperforms the uniform 20-bin, despite the nearly identical bin count.
+This highlights that the placement of the bins is as important as the bin count in capturing the underlying distribution.